zanottipaolo/VideoDownloader/README.md

 # VideolezioniDownloader 📚⬇️
-Simple script that speeds up the process of downloading video from SharePoint.
+Simple script that speeds up the process of downloading video from Videomanifest link.

 ## Dependencies
 FFMPEG, pbpaste